isc-projects/stork/SECURITY.md

 Limited past EOL support may be available to higher tier customers.
 Please contact ISC sales, using the [contact form][4].

-## Release Policy

-Once the first stable (2.0.0) is published, we expect to have new stable versions (2.2.0, 2.4.0, ...) published every six months or so.
-Once a new stable version is released, a new development cycle starts with monthly development releases, with some exceptions.

----

-Stork team runs various security auditing tools.
-If a high or critical severity issue is found in one of its dependencies, and the underlying problem affects Stork, a release process is triggered that will lead to a Stork maintenance release.
-If we would be unable to determine if Stork is affected, we will assume it is and will continue with the release.

-For lower severity issues, the Stork team might choose to publish Operational notifications that say that we are not vulnerable in one of our dependencies, explain that the vulnerability is minor or provide workarounds on how to mitigate.

-The Stork team MUST NOT publish a release with high or critical severity in any of its dependencies, if a fixed version of a dependency is available.

-Different external dependencies treat severity differently.
-If CVSS score is published, we assume that CVSS >= 7.0 is considered high.
-If no CVSS score is published, the Stork team reserves the right to determine if the severity is high or not.

-The rules above apply to stable versions only.
-For development versions, it is uncommon to do a release out of the ordinary release cycle.

 ## Further reading

 The **Past advisories** for Stork can be found on the KB: https://kb.isc.org/docs